- UCAS course code

 Section B and C questions will be a mixture of unseen problems and essays.

 The coursework consists of one 2000 word report (structured essay) on Consumer Law.
+To be submitted in video format rather than text.
 This word limit must not be exceeded.
 Any words over the allocated limit may not be marked or count towards your final mark.
+The report to be recorded by the individual student in head and shoulders frame only, straight to camera; subtitles to be applied and references attached.

 - Informal advice and discussion during lectures and seminars.